 Baked dutch apple pie with green apples

-Dutch apple pie is a show-stopping holiday dessert.
-If you want to make it even more decadent, serve it with:
+If you want to make the pie even more decadent, serve it with:

 We love to make and serve the pie the same day it is made but you can pre-make portions of the pie or even bake the entire apple pie with crumb topping ahead.

 • Pie Crust – The homemade pie dough can be made 2 days ahead and refrigerated until ready to use.
-You can even mold it in the pie pan ahead, cover, and refrigerate a day ahead.
+You can even mold it in the pie pan ahead, cover it, and refrigerate it a day ahead.

-• Crumble Topping – you can make the topping a day ahead, cover, and refrigerate until ready to use.
+• Crumble Topping – you can make the topping a day ahead, cover it, and refrigerate until ready to use.

 • Storing the Finished Pie – the pie can be baked, cooled, and refrigerated a day ahead.
 Bring the pie to room temperature or slightly warm it in the oven before serving.